-Quick, what’s your favorite seafood?
+Quick, what’s your favourite seafood?
 It’s lobster, isn’t it?
 Ha, nailed it.
 It’s certainly a popular choice, but we often overlook what it takes to get our hands on all that yummy shellfish.
 Whether they’re being shipped en masse, in a group, or even individually, it takes real work and planning to know how to ship lobster.
 Let’s look at the complexities and proper practices for shipping just a few of these delicious delicacies.

 What You’ll Need